 In December 2020, Xilio Development entered into a cross-license agreement with AskGene Pharma, Inc. ("AskGene") pursuant to which AskGene granted Xilio Development certain exclusive licenses for AskGene patent rights related to non-antigen binding IL-2 products in the field of oncology and certain coexclusive licenses for AskGene patent rights related to antigen binding IL-2 products in all fields.
 In addition, subject to the terms of the agreement and during the time period specified, AskGene granted Xilio Development an option to certain exclusive licenses for AskGene patent rights related to non-antigen binding IL-15 products in the field of oncology and certain co-exclusive licenses for AskGene patent rights related to antigen binding IL-15 products in all fields.
-Under the agreement, AskGene retains rights to the AskGene patent rights in Singapore, Thailand, Malaysia, Vietnam, the People's Republic of China, Taiwan, Macau, Hong Kong, Korea and India (the "AskGene territory"), and granted licenses to Xilio Development for the AskGene patent rights worldwide, excluding the Ask Gene territory (the "Xilio Development territory").
+Under the agreement, AskGene retains rights to the AskGene patent rights in Singapore, Thailand, Malaysia, Vietnam, the People's Republic of China, Taiwan, Macau, Hong Kong, Korea and India (the "AskGene territory"), and granted licenses to Xilio Development territory").